Posted on

 This turns their legacy into ongoing good in the world.
 It’s simple, heartfelt, and powerful.

-9. Personalised Memorial Favors
+9. Personalised Memorial Favours

 Instead of the standard service programs, consider giving guests something that feels more personal.
 This doesn’t have to be elaborate.
 Small, meaningful tokens can make a big impact.